aleaj/covid-p-models/README.md

 The pull command brings the latest version of `master` from this repository (`origin`) and *merges* it with whatever you committed to `master` locally.
-When you follow by a push, your changes will be merged back into `master` in this repository.
-This ensures that the updates to `master` are always monotonic (fast-forward, in Git parlance.)
+When you follow with a push, your changes will be merged back into `master` in this repository.
+This ensures that the updates to `master` are always monotonic (fast-forward, in Git parlance).

 #### GUIs and porcelains